Freeyourgadget/Gadgetbridge/.gitea/ISSUE_TEMPLATE/device_request.md

 - [ ] Please make sure you have read and understood the [Codeberg Terms of Use](https://codeberg.org/Codeberg/org/src/branch/main/TermsOfUse.md)

 #### Device information

-- Adding an implementation for a new device requires a "willing to learn" developer, ideally with the device at hand.
-Without that, you may try to submit a device request and see if anyone steps up and implements it.

 - Provide device name, manufacturer and similarity to other devices: